anthonyhamilton360/ActiveDirectoryLab/README.md

 </p>
 <p>
 The image should be Windows 10 Pro version 22H2 x64 Gen2.
-In the Administrator account sectionset the username and password.
+In the Administrator account section set the username and password.
 After all the settings are set, review and create.
 </p>
 <br />